cherenkov-plenoscope/aperture_history/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Inspired by wikipedia-user ```Cmglee``` and his illustrative work on the [aperture sizes comparisn of telescopes in optical astronomy](https://commons.wikimedia.org/wiki/File:Comparison_optical_telescope_primary_mirrors.svg).
+A literature research on the apertures of Cherenkov-telescopes in gamma-ray-astronomy.

 ## Example
 ![img](example_usage_IACTs_and_Portal.png)

-Create figures comparing former, current, or future instruments in Cherenkov-astronomy.
-Feel free to use, and modify for your work.
-If you find mistakes, please create a pull request.
+Create figures comparing former, current, or future Cherenkov-telescopes in gamma-ray-astronomy.
+Feel free to use, and modify.

-### Please cite
+### Cite

 ~~~
 @misc{mueller2016aperture,